volotat/GANLib/README.md

 #### Current progress for each module:
 GAN: competted
 CGAN: competted
-DiscoGAN: works as supposed to, but not store all necessary history
+DiscoGAN: works as supposed to, but do not store all necessary history
 AAE: in progress
 ProgGAN: in progress